 - Family Funeral/Wedding

-If you are intending on taking your child out of school on a family holiday please write a letter to the Headteacher stating the dates you are requesting to take your child out of school and the reason for the request.
+If you are intending on taking your child out of school on a family holiday, please complete a leave of absence form.
+Once complete please hand it to the school office.

 The Local Authority operates a system where any pupil will meet the criteria for legal intervention where they have: